 - 1. Become perceptive to the sociological perspective - 2.
-Explain what a social construct is and identify processes that make gender a social construct - 3.
-Apply concepts, theories, and ideas discussed in this class to multiple socio-historical contexts and to your own biography - 4.
-Trust your own voice while recognizing and respecting others' - 5.
-See why society needs you to be YOU <3
+Explain what a social construct is and identify processes that make madness relative - 3.
+Apply concepts, theories, and ideas discussed in this class to multiple socio-historical contexts and to your own biography

+- 4. Trust your own voice while recognizing and respecting others' - 5.
+See why society needs you to be YOU < 3